WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 Other useful cmake variables used by LLU include:

  - ``BUILD_SHARED_LIBS`` - Whether to build LLU as shared library.
-A static library is created by default.
+A static library is created by default and it is the recommended choice.
  - ``CMAKE_BUILD_TYPE`` - Choose the type of build.
 This should match the type of build of your project.
  - ``CMAKE_INSTALL_PREFIX`` - Where to install LLU.
 The default location is the :file:`install/` directory in the source tree.
  - ``CMAKE_VERBOSE_MAKEFILE`` - Useful for debugging.